Ceelog/phpdoc-en/src/ref/filesystem.md

 >
 > <span class="function">move\_uploaded\_file</span> is
 > <a href="/ini/core.html#ini.open-basedir" class="link">open_basedir</a>
 > aware.
-However, restrictions are placed only on the `destination` path
+However, restrictions are placed only on the `to` path as to
-> as to allow the moving of uploaded files in which `filename` may
+> allow the moving of uploaded files in which `from` may conflict with
-> conflict with such restrictions. <span
+> such restrictions. <span class="function">move\_uploaded\_file</span>
-> class="function">move\_uploaded\_file</span> ensures the safety of
+> ensures the safety of this operation by allowing only those files
-> this operation by allowing only those files uploaded through PHP to be
+> uploaded through PHP to be moved.
-> moved.

 **Warning**